niklasnorin/red-thesis/report/5-theory-linux-gpio-emuopt.md

 Any writes to e.g. `/sys/class/gpio/gpio1/value` would actually be handled by the custom GPIO driver.

 #### Custom SysFS Driver
-GPIOlib works by inspecting all GPIO drivers and then uses SysFS to expose those GPIO:s via its standard SysFS user-space file system [?].
+GPIOlib works by inspecting all GPIO drivers and then uses SysFS to expose those GPIO:s via its standard SysFS user space file system [?].

 One alternative to writing a GPIO driver, would be to implement a custom version of GPIOlib.
 This would expose the exact same interface as GPIOlib via SysFS, but it would not interact with any real GPIO drivers in any way.
 Instead of searching for GPIO drivers, it could expose anything it wants via SysFS and handle incoming requests in any way it wants.